Kemzzy-Dev/Zuri_week2/README.md

 The FastAPI Person API is a web application that provides CRUD (Create, Read, Update, Delete) operations for managing information about people.
 It is built using FastAPI and SQLAlchemy and provides the following endpoints:

-- `http://localhost:8000/api`: Add new people to the database.
+- `POST: http://localhost:8000/api`: Add new people to the database.
-- `http://localhost:8000/api/{id}`: Retrieve a person's information based on their unique id.
+- `GET: http://localhost:8000/api/{id}`: Retrieve a person's information based on their unique id.
-- `http://localhost:8000/api/update/{id}`: Update a person's data by their id.
+- `PATCH: http://localhost:8000/api/{id}`: Update a person's data by their id.
-- `http://localhost:8000/api/delete/{id}`: Delete a person's data based on the entered id.
+- `DELETE: http://localhost:8000/api/{id}`: Delete a person's data based on the entered id.

 ## Getting Started